Litter Training Your Guinea Pig

 Putting a pile of hay in the litter box (or a hay rack beside it if the box is too small) is a good way to keep the guinea pig coming back to their litter box and staying there while they graze on the hay.

-If you have a large enough litter box with low sides (like the Puppy Go Here box) you can also fit their food bowl and water bottle in the litter box as well.
-I found that moving these 3 things to the litter box helped keep my cages a lot cleaner.
+If you have a large enough litter box with low sides, you can also fit their food bowl and water bottle in the litter box as well.
+I found that moving these three things to the litter box helped keep cages a lot cleaner.

 Put any accidents from the floor into the litter box

 Try to put any stray droppings in the litter box so that the box is the only place with soiled bedding.
-This can be hard to keep up with sometimes, but it should become easier as the guinea pig starts to use their litter box more and more.
+This can be hard to keep up with sometimes, but it should become easier as the guinea pig uses their litter box more and more.

 Put the litter boxes in the areas where your guinea pig spends the most time

 You can do this by placing the box near their food or incorporating the litter area into their favorite hiding places.

 If your guinea pig already has a preferred area of the cage to do their business, these areas would be ideal placements for a litter box.